Beryl Richards, Directors UK Board Member updates us on the first meeting of our female directors group.

-Last week the women on the DUK board got together to discuss our concerns about women directors working in the industry.
+Last week the women on the Directors UK board got together to discuss our concerns about women directors working in the industry.
 It was great to sit in the same room with six other working women directors from both factual/documentary and drama and discuss what’s going on out there and what to do about it.
 The room was buzzing with lots of ideas!

 Like me, my drama colleagues were worried that it seems like there are no more women directors working in drama than there were 20 years ago.
 In factual there are more, but there’s a big drop off after the age of 35.